cronvel/async-kit/documentation.md

   *exec()* assume than its last argument is the *finally callback*, so since we are in *waterfall* mode, every arguments passed to *execArgs()* are passed only to the first job

+You can chain as many queries as you want, without burying them deeper and deeper in nested callback hell.

 ### Get informations on various mirror URL as fast as possible